manuGil/lecture-notes/git-notes.md

 > Paging the log. **Q**= quit, **spacebar**= next page, **/**=search word, **N**=navigate thru matches. `git log -N` *N*=number of commits (latest to first). `git log --oneline`, limit output to one line. `git log --graph` print a text graph of the history tree.

 #### b.
 HEAD
 > In the following parts (b-e) is more important to **put attention** than to follow along.
 Put attention, follow along only if you won't lose focus.
+[Slide 12]

 > The **HEAD** is a **pointer** that refers to the *current active branch* in the git, which can be that last commit we made or the last commit that was checkout into the working directory.
 We haven't created more branches and the current history tree only contains one single branch, called by default **master** or **main**.
 In our case HEAD points to the most recent commit in the *master/main* branch.
 We can refer to the most recent commit using HEAD as an identifier.